We Protect Long Island Sound Through Education and Action

 Scholarships Increase: As the number of students increased, so too did the number of students and entire schools from underserved communities who could not afford to pay for SoundWaters programs.
 Loyal and generous donors have allowed SoundWaters to keep pace with the increased scholarship aid and adhere to one of its guiding principles: that no student be turned away from a SoundWaters education for the inability to pay.
 Today, over 30% of SoundWaters students receive scholarship funding for school and camp programs.

 Growth through merger.
 In 2016, Young Mariners Foundation – a local sailing and youth development group – agreed to merge with SoundWaters.
 Young Mariners encourages the growth and development of students in teamwork, goal setting, life and citizenship skills, and self-esteem by combining the sport of sailing with after-school educational programs.
-SoundWaters has integrated these programs and expanded the summer program into the Young Mariners STEM Academy, where over 100 students study, sail and excel at Stamford Harbor each summer
+SoundWaters has expanded the size and depth of Young Mariners.
+Focusing on a curriculum of sailing, science and math and taking advantage of increased resources at the Cohen SoundWaters Harbor Center, Young Mariners is now a full-year program, allowing many more middle school students to istudy, sail and excel at Stamford Harbor.